 Texting And Driving

 But once we get behind the wheel of a car in California, doing all those activities becomes not only prohibited but also very dangerous.
 However, there are circumstances under which the use of a cellphone while driving is simply necessary.
 There are also instances where you are abiding by the law, but get wrongly ticketed.
-If you receive a ticket for texting and driving in Los Angeles County, contact the Los Angeles traffic ticket attorneys at Fight My Ticket to discuss your options.
+If you receive a ticket for texting and driving in California contact the California traffic ticket attorneys at Fight My Ticket to discuss your options.
 Fill out the form or call today: 1-800 655-7505

 What Are California Cell Phone Laws?

 Different states abide by different laws when it comes to using your phone while driving.
 Under California law, as stated in California Vehicle Code Section 23123, 23123.5, 23124 and 23125, it is illegal to drive while using a cell phone or any other electronic device while holding it in your hand.

 - Using a hands-free phone with ear buds that go into both of your ears, thus potentially preventing you from being able to hear emergency vehicles.

 - Being under 18-years-old and using a phone under any circumstances while driving a car, even with a hands-free system.

 In the state of California you are only allowed to use your phone while driving if you are over 18-years-old and if you are using it with a hands-free system.

 If you do not have a hands-free system, you are only allowed to use your phone while driving on a private property or while placing an emergency call to law enforcement or a similar emergency service.